Microsoft bakes ChatGPT-like tech into search engine Bing – KION546

 Bing launched in 2009 as a rebranding of Microsoft’s earlier search engines and was run for a time by Nadella, years before he took over as CEO.
 Its significance was boosted when Yahoo and Microsoft signed a deal for Bing to power Yahoo’s search engine, giving Microsoft access to Yahoo’s greater search share.
 Similar deals infused Bing into the search features for devices made by other companies, though users wouldn’t necessarily know that Microsoft was powering their searches.

-By making it a destination for ChatGPT-like conversations, Microsoft could invite more users to give Bing a try.
+By making it a destination for ChatGPT-like conversations, Microsoft could invite more users to give Bing a try, though the new version so far is limited to desktops and doesn’t yet have an interface for smartphones — where most people now access the internet.

 On the surface, at least, a Bing integration seems far different from what OpenAI has in mind for its technology.
 Appearing at Microsoft’s event, OpenAI CEO Sam Altman said the “the new Bing experience looks fantastic” and is based in part on learnings from its GPT line of large language models.
-He said one of the reasons for the Microsoft partnership is to help get OpenAI technology “into the hands of millions of people.”
+He said a key reason for his startup’s Microsoft partnership is to help get OpenAI technology “into the hands of millions of people.”

 OpenAI has long voiced an ambitious vision for safely guiding what’s known as AGI, or artificial general intelligence, a not-yet-realized concept that harkens back to ideas from science fiction about human-like machines.
 OpenAI’s website describes AGI as “highly autonomous systems that outperform humans at most economically valuable work.”